 What you need to know about Greece’s proudest day of the year…

-October 28 – Oxi Day – is a day to remember our Hellenic heroes, values, passion, culture, rich legacy, pride, strength, ‘filotimo,’ and the courageous deeds and acts of our ancestors who fought so that Greece could be the free democratic country it still is today.
+October 28 – Oxi Day – is a day to recall Hellenic heroes and the daring deeds of our ancestors who fought so that Greece could be the passionate and free democratic country it still is today.

 On October 28, otherwise known as Oxi Day, we celebrate the 74th anniversary of when the Greek Prime Minister and Military General Ioannis Metaxas heroically said “OXI” (or “No”) to Italian Prime Minister Benito Mussolini’s demand to allow Italian forces to enter Greece and establish strategic military bases throughout the country in 1940.